 - You can face fines and jail time for violating the PPO.

 - The PPO can be a factor in a divorce or child custody case.

-Once an individual receives notice that a PPO is being sought or has been achieved, it’s imperative that immediate action be taken to request a hearing with the court to dismiss or modify the PPO.
-Contact our team of experienced attorneys today for specialized help for your case.
+Once an individual receives notice that a PPO is being sought or has been achieved, it’s critical that immediate action be taken to request a hearing with the court to dismiss or modify the PPO.

 Do you have a personal protection order in Michigan against you?
 Unhappy with your current attorney?
 Request a free consultation now.